hliam/remote-control/README.md

 ## About <a name = "about"></a>
-Remote-control is primary intended for use with the Shortcuts \*OS app (and may be limited in various ways to maintain easy Shortcuts compatibility).
+Remote-control is primary intended for use with the Shortcuts iOS/iPadOS/WatchOS app (and may be limited in various ways to maintain easy Shortcuts compatibility).
 Currently, this is only compatible with Windows for the time being.
 You will also have to make DHCP reservations for the computers that you wish to remotely control.